scottaohara/a11y_accordions/README.md

 * <kbd>Space</kbd> or <kbd>Enter</kbd> open/close the trigger's associated panel.

 ### Note about VoiceOver
-When navigating a document by headings, VoiceOver will announce the text of the heading, the fact it contains a button, and the current state of the button (expanded or collapsed).
+When navigating a document by headings, or list items (if an accordion is in a list), VoiceOver will announce the text of the element, the fact it contains a button, and the current state of the button (expanded or collapsed).
 It will then announce the heading level.

-VoiceOver will then require a user to navigate into the heading <kbd>CTRL</kbd> + <kbd>Option</kbd> + <kbd>Shift</kbd> + <kbd>Down Arrow</kbd>, to actually interact with the accordion button itself.
+VoiceOver has its own special command to activating actionable elements: <kbd>Ctrl</kbd> + <kbd>Option</kbd> + <kbd>Space</kbd>, where screen readers like JAWS and NVDA do not.
+If navigating by heading, the <kbd>Enter</kbd> or <kbd>Space</kbd> keys alone will not toggle the state of the accordion trigger.
+However the <kbd>Ctrl</kbd> + <kbd>Option</kbd> + <kbd>Space</kbd> keys will activate the trigger.
+This is not a "bug", but just how VoiceOver works.

-For reference, NVDA and JAWS do not require this additional step.
+If navigating by button element, or using <kbd>tab</kbd> to navigate the document, <kbd>Enter</kbd> and <kbd>Space</kbd> will activate the trigger on their own.

 ## License & Such